 Add sinks or add a kitchen

 If your project will add a sink outside of a bathroom or kitchen, you may need a covenant.
 The "Covenant for a Sink Outside of the Primary Kitchen, Bathroom or Laundry Room inside a Single-Family Dwelling" is also called a 2nd sink covenant.
 This document affirms the addition does not create another dwelling unit.
-It also states the structure is still be a single-family dwelling.
+It also states the structure is still a single-family dwelling.
 Contact Planning and Zoning staff with questions.
 If required, this document must be recorded with Multnomah County before your permit can be issued.

 If your final project adds a kitchen that is not closed off from the main kitchen in the house, it may qualify as an “Accessory Kitchen,” and would not be considered as creating a separate dwelling unit.
 An Accessory Kitchen Covenant is required to be recorded before the permit could be issued.
 Please see the Building Official Determination 19-06: Accessory Kitchens in Single Family Dwellings to see if your project qualifies: